 With respect to the mind, let us consider the intellectual work of imagination.
-For the believer, imagination is that function of the mind which, informed by divine revelation, projects an image or vision or scenario into the future, describing the possibilities of what might be achieved, given the presence, promises, and power of God in our lives.
-Jesus and the apostles invite - rather, challenge - believers to cultivate a large imagination, an exceedingly-abundantly-God-at-work-within-us-beyond vision of what God can do in and through us as servants, witnesses, disciple-makers, and world-transformers, beginning right where we are.
+For the believer, imagination is that function of the mind which, informed by divine revelation, projects an image or vision or scenario into the future, describing the possibilities of what might be achieved, given the Presence, promises, and power of God in our lives.

 An imagination filled to overflowing with possibilities not presently realized but greatly and earnestly desired will affect the heart by engendering courage to believe and endeavor toward that compelling vision.
 I believe that courage is the great missing affection in the hearts of most believers today.
 We have become mired in the fear of men, of failure, of inexperience, or of upsetting our comfortable status quo, and that fear has discouraged a lively imagination and consigned us to a merely self-serving view of faith.
-We have settled for a good-enough salvation rather than our great salvation, simply because we fear things other than God.

 A compelling and Biblical vision of what our lives can be, provoking us to courage in daily living, will soon become a settled conviction of firmness in our souls.
 Having once stepped out of the boat and begun to walk on water, our eyes fixed firmly on Jesus, we will not be content merely to endure the buffeting waves of this world ever again.
-We will set our faces like flint toward that glorious vision of what Christ can do in and through us, and, drawing on the indwelling presence of the Spirit of God, we will summon the courage to press ever more deeply into our great salvation day by day.
+We will set our faces like flint toward that glorious vision of what Christ can do in and through us, and, drawing on the indwelling Presence of the Spirit of God, we will summon the courage to press ever more deeply into our great salvation day by day.

-If all you can say about your salvation is that "It is well with my soul," well, that's at least a start.
+If all you can say about your salvation is that "It is well with my soul," that's a good start.
 Jesus calls you to a large soul: You have the mind of Christ!
 The very Courage of God dwells in your heart!
 And with your conscience rooted in the deep soil of God's Word, nothing can keep you from obtaining more and more of your great salvation every day of your life.

 A great salvation awaits unpacking in your soul.
-Will you neglect it?
-Or will you take hold of it with all the force and vigor you can muster?
+Take hold of it with all the force and vigor you can muster.

-1. Why is it important to understand that realizing more of our great salvation begins in the soul?

-2. What do you think is involved in nurturing the kind of large soul Jesus and the apostles call us to pursue?

-3. If our imagination is not rooted in Christ and His Word and promises, where will it be rooted?
+- 1. How does Philippians 2.12, 13 lead us to think about our salvation? - 2.
+Review the passages that begin this article.
+How do they guide you to grow in your soul? - 3.
+See Galatians 6.7-10.
+If our imagination is not rooted in Christ and His Word and promises, where will it likely be rooted?

-Next steps - Preparation: How can you enlarge your imagination so that it takes into its scope more of our great salvation?
+Next steps-Preparation: How can you enlarge your imagination so that it takes into its scope more of our great salvation?
 Talk with a Christian friend about this.